marchion/marchionniLab/breastTSP/index.md

 ExpressionSet instances for normalized and summarized gene expression data can be downloaded here:

-Download Glas cohort data: "http://astor.som.jhmi.edu/%7Emarchion/breastTSP/glasEset.rda"
+- Download data for the [Glas cohort](https://marchionnilab.org/breastTSP/glasEset.rda)

-Download Buyse cohort data: http://astor.som.jhmi.edu/%7Emarchion/breastTSP/buyseEset.rda"
+- Download data for the [Buyse cohort](https://marchionnilab.org/breastTSP/buyseEset.rda)